Skorpio-X/Bullet-Ball/README.md

 # Bullet-Ball

 A ball game with bullets.
+Created by Skorpio in 2018.

-# Installation
+## Installation

 Download this repository and unzip it, and also download the Godot engine from https://godotengine.org

 Open Godot, click on "scan", select the Bullet Ball directory, then click on "run" and the game will start.

-# Controls
+## Controls

 Player1: